-One patient was in the first year, 13 in the second, three in the third, and one in the fourth.
+One patient was in the first year, 13 in the second, 3 in the third and one in the fourth.

-In all the patients, BTH was detected accidentally within a routine laboratory blood test, in 14 with acute diarrhea and in four with acute rhinopharyngitis, two of which complicated by otitis media.
-The cause of diarrhea in six cases was rotavirus, in two it was Campylobacter, and in one adenovirus, and otitis media in one case was caused by Streptococcus pneumoniae, while in other etiologic factors of infection it was not identified.
+In all patients, BTH was reported accidentally within a routine laboratory blood test, in 14 with acute diarrhea and in 4 with acute rhinopharyngitis, two of which complicated by otitis media.
+The cause of diarrhea in 6 cases was Rotavirus, in 2 Campylobacter and in one Adenovirus, and otitis media in one case was Streptococcus pneumoniae, while in other etiologic factors of infection it was not identified.

-The initial value of serum ALP was 2.04-21.9 (8.05 ± 5.31) times above the upper reference value for the corresponding age, while its spontaneous normalization was registered approximately after one to three months of follow-up - in 10 patients within one month, in four within five months, and in four within three months.
+The initial value of serum ALP was 2.04-21.9 (8.05 ± 5.31) times above the upper reference value for the corresponding age, while its spontaneous normalization was registered after 1 to 3 months of follow-up, respectively, in 10 patients within 1 month, and 4 within 5 months, and in 4 within after 3 months.